 - What Are Fake Air Force 1 Nikes?

-- What to Do If You Received a Pair of Fake Air Force 1s
+- What to Do If You've Purchased Fake Air Force 1s

 - Frequently Asked Questions

 Scammers are notorious for selling fake Air Force 1 (AF1) Nikes to unaware buyers.
 However, it's not always easy to differentiate high-quality fakes from authentic luxury shoes.

 Fortunately, there are plenty of tell-tale signs that'll give you the assurance you need to spot the fakes.
 Below, we'll give you the know-how to buy Nike Air Force 1 shoes with confidence, whether they're online or from a local Craigslist listing.

 - Identity Theft Protection

 - Family Protection & VPN